Council's Executive Management team is made up of our Chief Executive, and seven group managers.

 Darren started in this role in October 2022.
 He brings over 30 years' experience across the public sector in both central and local government, with more than seven years in senior leadership roles in local government.

-The group is made up of four main teams:
+The Customer and Community Group is made up of six teams:

 Group Manager – Iwi Partnerships

 Our Iwi Partnerships Group works collaboratively with our iwi partners Te Āti Awa ki Whakarongotai, Ngāti Toa Rangatira and Ngā Hapū o Ōtaki and across Council to:

 - embed mana whenua perspectives in our mahi

 - enhance Māori participation in Council services, activities and decision-making

 - uphold our commitments to te Tiriti o Waitangi and mana whenua of the Kāpiti Coast District.

 The Group provides strategic advice, thought leadership, guidance and support across our Council on te ao Māori, kaitiakitanga and Māori community needs, and delivers a range of programmes and initiatives that support the social, economic, cultural and environmental wellbeing of our communities.